Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

 summary

-This time I gave a brief introduction to Ansible and how to install it, but
+This time, I briefly introduced Ansible and explained how to install it.

 That's all for now.